Septic Services in Godley, TX

 Aerobic System Maintenance

-Per TCEQ rules (30 TAC Chapter 285), aerobic systems require testing and inspection at least once every four months, with an active maintenance contract for the life of the system.
+TCEQ requires inspections every four months for any aerobic system, with an active maintenance contract for the life of the system.
 Annual maintenance contracts in the Godley area run $260-$350.
 Johnson County follows up on lapsed contracts and can refer violations to court.
 If you're buying a Godley property with an aerobic system, verify that the maintenance contract is current before closing.

 Cross Timbers Terrain and Soils

-Godley sits squarely in the Western Cross Timbers ecoregion.
-USDA Soil Survey data for Johnson County shows the landscape features gently rolling uplands, narrow creek valleys, and soils developed over Pennsylvanian-age sandstone and shale.
+Godley sits squarely in the Western Cross Timbers ecoregion, where the landscape features gently rolling uplands, narrow creek valleys, and soils developed over Pennsylvanian-age sandstone and shale.
 The typical soil profile here starts with a sandy loam surface (often 12-20 inches deep) underlain by clay-rich subsoils that restrict drainage.

 This layered profile creates a specific challenge for septic systems.
 The sandy topsoil drains quickly, which is good.
 But the clay subsoil underneath acts as a barrier, slowing infiltration and potentially causing effluent to pool at the transition point.
 During wet seasons, that pooling effect can saturate drain field trenches from below.
 A licensed evaluator tests the actual percolation rate at drain field depth, not just at the surface, to design a system that works year-round.